poojanagrawal/mesalabs-day1/lab1/README.md

 These settings tell MESA to track up to 20 distinct mixing and nuclear burning regions within the star, which enables the creation of Kippenhahn diagrams and other detailed evolutionary plots.

 Run your model briefly to confirm your pgstar window now displays the updated plot configuration.

+>> Make sure that we have max three runs in this session; one with almost all default settings, one for the 5Msun tams model and one for the pgplot.
+While you suggest that students can terminate the run with ctrl+c, I am not sure how many will actually do it.

 14. Profile Data (optional)